jlikhuva/blog/posts/cancer_hallmarks.md

 ### 1. Sustained Proliferative Signalling

 In order for the cells of a tissue to exist harmoniously, that is, in order for them to construct and maintain a functioning tissue, they must continuously communicate by exchanging *signals*.
-These signals are often small proteins secreted into the surrounding environment.
+These signals, or factors,  are often small proteins secreted into the surrounding environment.
 Once a signal is in the environment, it can be *received* by surrounding cells that have the corresponding receptor.
-Once received, the signal may affect how the receiving cell behaves.
+Once received, the signal may affect how the behavior of the receiving.

-Out of the many signals exchanged among cells, none are more important than those that instruct a cell to grow and divide.
+Out of the many signals exchanged among cells, none are, perhaps, more important than those that instruct a cell to grow and divide.
 These signals are called growth factors.
-Therefore, a normal cell knows its time to grow and divide by "listening" for growth factor signals, using its cell surface growth factor receptors, released in its surrounding environment by other cells.
+Therefore, a normal cell knows its time to grow and divide by "listening" for growth factors, using its cell surface growth factor receptors, released in its surrounding environment by other cells.

 Recall that a core feature of all cancer cells is that they just keep growing and dividing.
 In order to achieve this, they must, somehow, deregulate the growth factor signalling system described above.
 How exactly do they do that?
-How do tumor cells **induce** and **sustain** positively acting growth stimulatory signals?
+That is, how do tumor cells **induce** and **sustain** positively acting growth stimulatory signals?
 Below, we outline a few ways they achieve this.

 #### Induce